Elias6970/musicPdfManager/README.md

 # TODO
 `50% Refactor the project with Pieces not an array of strings`

-`Translate text main_window and modify window`

-`Modify pop_up_window to change 'do you want to keep adding it?' to be variable`

 `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`

 `Translate classifying instructions`

-`Translate the line 75 of Dossier class(printer file) which is showed when you create the dossier`
+`Translate text main_window and modify window and Translate the line 75 of Dossier class(printer file) which is showed when you create the dossier`

+`Modify pop_up_window to change 'do you want to keep adding it?' to be variable`

 `Maybe we can add a window that shows all the instruments selected  when you finish a piece in classify window`